To page content

 The latest shipwreck discovery in Daftö Bay confirms the story

-It has long been known that pirating under the Crown's flag, intended to strengthen the crown, took place just off the coast of Strömstad.
-But the latest shipwreck discovery is nonetheless sensational, confirming that pirates likely operated at our exact coordinates.
+It has long been known that privateering under the Crown’s flag, intended to strengthen the kingdom, took place just off the coast of Strömstad.
+As recently as the autumn of 2019, a team of marine archaeologists made an exciting discovery right outside our guest harbor.
+A sensational find that confirms privateers were likely present at our exact coordinates.

-As recently as the fall of 2019, a team of marine archaeologists made an exciting discovery just by the dock of our guest harbor.
 The discovery was a shipwreck that had once been one of King Karl XII’s warships in the Swedish navy during the 18th century.
-Marine archaeologists believe that the ship was engaged in battle, then sunk by its own crew to prevent it being captured by the enemy.
+After several dives, archaeologists found an unfired lead musket ball, the sternpost, and the rudder, well-preserved in the seabed outside our harbor.
+The prevailing theory among the marine archaeologists is that the ship was engaged in battle but was then sunk by its own crew to prevent it from falling into enemy hands.

 says Lena Kempe, CEO at Daftö.